 Whilst your chickens are given Wazine you can’t eat their eggs– this is known as a withdrawal period.
 The withdrawal period varies from product to product but it’s typically 7-14 days.

 Worms are slowly becoming resistant to some of the more common worming medicines, so I advise you to use wormers sparingly and with caution.

 Some people worm their flock every 6 months regardless of whether their chickens have worms- my approach is, if you don’t see a problem, don’t unnecessarily treat your chickens with medicine.

-This little critter lives in the crop, esophagus and proventriculus (marked with pink arrows in image opposite) of the bird.
+This little critter lives in the crop, esophagus, and proventriculus (marked with pink arrows in the image opposite) of the bird.

 The treatment of Capillary worms is the same as Roundworms, and you can use Wazine.

 Tapeworms require an intermediate host (earthworm, snail, etc) to be able to infect your bird.

 They don’t usually cause too many problems, however, they can cause the bird to lose weight and look thin, but they are rarely fatal.

 Good coop hygiene and cleanliness is the best way to prevent your chickens from contracting Tapeworms.